webplatform/docs/apis/webrtc/LocalMediaStream/index.md

 {{Summary_Section|The LocalMediaStream object is the MediaStream object returned from the call to [[dom/methods/getUserMedia|getUserMedia()]].
 It has all the properties and events of the MediaStream object and the stop method.}}
 {{API_Object
 |Subclass_of=apis/webrtc/MediaStream
-|Overview=The LocalMediaStream object is the MediaStream object returned from the call to [[dom/methods/getUserMedia|getUserMedia()]].
-It has all the properties and events of the MediaStream object and the stop method.
 }}
 {{Examples_Section
 |Not_required=No